nikipore/luftmensch/content/blog/2016-08-19-roonbridge-on-raspberry-pi.markdown

 $ exit
 ```

-I usually choose the first option (static) because I find that the services of the Roon and Apple Airport endpoints start up so early that the host hasn't obtained a DHCP lease and DNS entry yet so they will show `localhost` unless the corresponding services are restarted explicitly.
+I usually choose the first option (static) because I find that the services of the Roon and AirPlay endpoints start up so early that the host hasn't obtained a DHCP lease and DNS entry yet so the corresponding services will show `localhost` unless they are restarted explicitly.
 I could probably look deeper into the details of the service startup dependencies, but I don't feel it is worth the trouble.

 ###Setup Wi-Fi###